cyberhiker/compliance-docs/FedRAMP Mod Controls/FedRAMPModControls.md

 organizational information systems when such devices have no identifiable owner.

-13.11 Physical and Environmental Protection (PE) {#physical-and-environmental-protection-pe .ListParagraph}
+13.11 Physical and Environmental Protection (PE)
 ------------------------------------------------

 ### PE-1 Physical and Environmental Protection Policy and Procedures (L) (M)